Robdboer/Multilingual-Feature-Extractors/README.md

 - distiluse (distiluse-base-multilingual-cased-v2)

-> Please note that, as with all sentence transformers, this model produces negative vector values.
-Consequently, it is not compatible with Naive Bayes classifiers, which require non-negative feature values.
+> Please note that, as with all sentence transformers, these models produce negative vector values.
+Consequently, they are not compatible with Naive Bayes classifiers, which require non-negative feature values.

 ## License